The-H4CKER/intruder-detector/README.md

 pi@raspberrypi:~/Intruder-Detector $ ./detector.sh -i # Installs all dependencies for first-time usage
 ```

 ## Usage

-To start detection, simply run:
+Open DroidCam on your device.
+To start detection from the Raspberry Pi, simply run:
 ```
 pi@raspberrypi:~/Intruder-Detector $ ./detector.sh
 ```
+There will be a delay in the video output due to the processing time of the Pi.
+The size of this will depend on exactly which board you have.

 ### Example Output